trxycs/so1ics-wifi-hack-tut/README.md

 - **`wpa_handshake-01.cap`:** The file containing the captured handshake.
 - **`wordlist.txt`:** Your generated wordlist.

-Aircrack-ng will try each password from the wordlist against the handshake until a match is found.
+Aircrack-ng will try each password from the wordlist against the handshake until a match is found (will take some time).

 ---

-Remember, this guide is designed to help you learn and practice ethical WiFi testing. **Don't get yourselves arrested, folks—always test only on networks you have permission to access!**
+**Don't get yourselves arrested lol**